Login

 You will get efficient and thoughtful service from zhiang.

 Metal can crack or break plastic pipes if secured too tightly, while plastic provides a softer hold.
 This makes plastic ideal for softer metals, such as copper plumbing.
-Plastic clamps and clips work well when pipes are thin and somewhat fragile, or when it&#;s carrying gas or another lightweight load.
+Plastic clamps and clips work well when pipes are thin and somewhat fragile, or when carrying gas or another lightweight load.
 With this type, the pipe is put through the clamp and the arm is closed over it.
 These are also typically quick-release pipe clamps.

-Designed to support heavy loads and are used both indoors and outdoors.
-These tend to come in two parts with locking bolts.
-They&#;re usually made of steel and some are also lined to reduce noise and isolate sound.
+Designed to support heavy loads, these clamps are used both indoors and outdoors.
+They tend to come in two parts with locking bolts.
+They are usually made of steel, some also lined to reduce noise and isolate sound.
+Other components can sometimes be used as pipe brackets and pipe hanging systems, particularly in the building and service industry.

 Plastic hose clamps